 Walk the self-guided famous house route.

-We all love tv sitcoms, especially such shows as “full house”!
+We all love TV sitcoms, especially such shows as “Full House”!
 So why not walk (or drive) the many famous houses that are featured in movies such as “Mrs Doubtfire” and “Pacific Heights”?
 Or perhaps wander along and view the homes that celebrities past and present have owned.
-If you don’t want to do it alone, check out the tour here.
+Check out the tour here if you don’t want to do it alone.

 Visit the oldest Chinatown in America.